Is it dangerous to leave a child in a hot car?

 Emergencies only: how to break a car window

 In most states, you are not legally protected to break a window in order to save a child or animal from heatstroke.
-Before doing anything, take a picture of the victim in the vehicle, as well as a picture of the license plate of the car.
-Always call the police in the event of finding an animal or human trapped in a hot car.
+Before doing anything, take a picture with your cell phone of the victim in the vehicle, as well as a picture of the license plate of the car.
+Always call the police in the event of finding an animal or human trapped in a hot vehicle.

 - Remove the spark plug.